 Adolescents are tired of the racial gap between teachers and students.
 It is no surprise minority students in the U.S. prefer teachers who look like them, but white students also prefer minority ones, according to new research.

-While the demographic make-up of middle school and high school students in the country is moving toward a minority-majority, the educators in most school districts are primarily white.
+While the demographic makeup of middle school and high school students in the country is moving toward a minority-majority, the educators in most school districts are primarily white.
 In fact, only 17 percent of faculty currently in the workforce are Latino, black or Asian.

 Students, however, have more favorable feelings toward minority teachers, according to the data, as more relatable.
 This illustrates the need for more diverse faculties.
 However, delving deeper, perceptions depended on the race or ethnicity of their teacher and the student’s race.
 Some preferred instructors from their own background; others felt the opposite.
 According to the researchers, “Black students have particularly favorable perceptions of Black faculty, but the same is not true for Latino students and Latino faculty.
 Moreover, we find that Asian American students also have particularly favorable perceptions of Black teachers.”

 The study used data compiled in the Measure of Effective Teaching study funded by the Bill & Melinda Gates Foundation.
-The information was gathered at over 300 schools in six school districts.
+The information was gathered from over 300 schools in six school districts.
 Participants were more than 50,000 sixth to ninth graders and nearly 1,700 educators during 2009 and 2010.
 The data was then analyzed by a research team at New York University,

 The students completed 30-question surveys that asked about various facets of teaching techniques.
 The seven key areas (the 7Cs) are challenge, care, classroom management, captivate, confer, clarify, and consolidate.
 To measure them, students were asked how supportive their instructors are, do they challenge the students, do they make the subject interesting or relatable, and their feelings on how they are treated.